 From the oral folk tales and legends, different tribes have different stories of migration.

 Angami : According to Angami legend, they spring from ancestors who emerged from the bowels of the earth, not in Angami country, but in some land to the south.

 Semas : The Semas point to the village of Swemi as the place from which they came.

 Rengmas : The Rengmas point to the Mao area.
 These tribes wandered through the plains of Manipur and settled in Maikhel (Dispersal site of Naga tribes).
 They then moved to Khezhakenoma (Another dispersal site of Naga tribes) where they settled for a long time before further moving in different directions.

 From oral sources, many Naga tribes trace their origin to Khezhakenoma in Nagaland and Maikhel in Manipur.
 Many Naga tribes accept the Makhelian route namely- Angami, Chakhesang, Mao, Maram, Inpui, Pochury, Poumai, Rengma, Thangal, and Zeliangrong (compose of Rongmei, Zemei & Liangmei ).

 stones are at Chungliyimti, a village in the Sangtam region where they are located till today.
-It is believed that though the Sangtams, Khiamniungans, Yimchungers, Changs and Aos entered the present habitat at different times possibly by different routes, it is believed that they belonged to one group.
+It is believed that the Sangtams, Khiamniungans, Yimchungers, Changs and Aos belonged to one group thought they entered the present habitat at different times possibly by different routes.
 It is believed that they probably came through Thaungdut, which is now Eastern Nagaland in Myanmar.